LF-digitala-kanaler/LFDS/content/components/web/systemdisplay/avatar.md

 template: ComponentPage
 category: System Display
 title: Avatar
-intro: Avatar preamble
+intro: >-
+  Avatars are used to give a visual representations of the various parties involved in a conversation.
 previewImage: ''
 backgroundColor: '#f3f3f3'
-excerpt: >-
-  This is placeholder text that our web designers put here to make sure words appear properly on your website.
-This text is going to be replaced once the website is completed.
-You are currently reading text that is written in English, not any other language.
 tabs:
+  - content: >-
+      ## How to use

+      Use the avatar to identify a user or other person-like object (i.e. business or service desk).
+The avatar may feature an image or just the users initials.
+Länsförsäkringar are identified by the logo.

+      ## Please consider

+      Avatars are currently only in use in secure messages.
+    name: Design
   - content: content code
     name: Code
-  - content: content design
-    name: Design
   - content: content code
     name: Code
 ---